apache/doris-website/versioned_docs/version-3.0/table-design/schema-change.md

 ## More Details

 For more detailed syntax and best practices regarding Schema Change, please refer to the [ALTER TABLE COLUMN](../sql-manual/sql-statements/Data-Definition-Statements/Alter/ALTER-TABLE-COLUMN) command manual.
-You can also enter `HELP ALTER TABLE COLUMN `in the MySQL client command line for more help information.